Police won’t cite residents for obscene anti-Biden signs

-GREYBULL – The town of Greybull will not be directing its police officers to cite residents who fly flags or post signs with obscene language, citing as the reason the protection of free speech guaranteed by the First Amendment.
+The Town of Greybull will not be directing its police officers to cite residents who fly flags or post signs with obscene language, citing as the reason the protection of free speech guaranteed by the First Amendment.

 “F——— Biden and F——— You for Voting for Him” signs have popped up around the Big Horn Basin in recent months.
 A sign north of Worland may be the most high profile of them, but some flags with that same message have been spotted in Greybull, too.
 One was on Sixth Avenue North, the other on the south end of town near the elementary school.